IEEE-NITK/blog/_posts/2021-01-06-Playing-Blackjack-Optimally-with-Reinforcemen-Learning.md

 ![Monte Carlo evaluation](/blog/assets/img/blackjack/mc-eval.jpg)

-The game plan is to initialize our policy such that it’s stochastic which means that all actions have a possibility of being selected (here we just assign all values to 0).
+The game plan is to initialize our policy such that it’s stochastic which means that all actions have a possibility of being selected (here we just assign all probabilities to the same value or randomly initialize the policy).
 We evaluate the current policy using Monte Carlo evaluation and then we can easily improve this current policy but acting greedy with respect to it (we actually act ϵ greedily).
 Basically, look at the values corresponding to the current state in the Q-function and choose the action that maximizes the value.
 With this new policy, we re-compute the Q-table and the process goes on.
 Mathematically, going in reverse from the time step of termination of the episode, the return for each state-action pair is computed according to the following formula, with future rewards being discounted by a factor of $\gamma$ raised to the power of how much later they are received.
 $$
 G_t=R_{t+1} +\gamma R_{t+2}+...+\gamma ^{T-1}R_T